nikolai-shilin/another-json-xml/README.md

 # another json/xml converter

 Converts JSON or object to XML.
-In case of array, it will create a new element for each item named as parent element without the last symbol e.g. 's'.
+In case of array, it will create a new element for each item named as parent element without the last symbol e.g. `cars` -> `car` items  or with a name defined in a config parameter `singulars`: `people: 'person'`.

 ## how to install
 ```